hientx-seta/velolib-update/README.md

 Update gradle, libs.

 The libs using in this app are delicated.
-Please do not using it for the current project (in 2022) :).
+Please do not using it in your current project (in 2022) :).

 <img src="https://github.com/hientx-seta/velolib-update/blob/main/apk-image/List.png" width="300">